5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### GET Data/Cloud/{id}
-Get cloud by id.
+Get Cloud by id.

 Param:

-* id - provide the guid id for the desired cloud entity to be retrieved ex. e56e1928-03a0-43e9-b999-318198c6d7ca.
+* id - provide the guid id for the desired Cloud entity to be retrieved ex. e56e1928-03a0-43e9-b999-318198c6d7ca.

 Return:

-* 200 - Success, the specified entity.
+* 200 - Success, the specified Cloud entity.
 ```json
 {
   "id": "e56e1928-03a0-43e9-b999-318198c6d7ca",